dipranjan/dsinterviewqns/_sources/contents/Statistics/Hypothesis Testing.md

 #### Example

 A manufacturer claims that the average life of its products is $36$ months.
-An auditor selects a sample of $49$ unitsof the product and calculates the average life to be $34.5$ months.
+An auditor selects a sample of $49$ units of the product and calculates the average life to be $34.5$ months.
 The population standard deviation is $4$ months.
 Test the manufacturer's claim at $3\%$ significance level.

 So as per the above problem: